Day 8 of #12DaysofHolidayGrains Countdown!

 This recipe we’ll make you look like a barista, without much work!
 Not to mention it tastes great!
 We made ours with a spiced whiskey but feel free to sub out whiskey for a different spirit, or even try it non-alcoholic!
 The great thing about this recipe is that is can be adjusted.
 If someone prefers their cocktails less sweet, add less simple syrup!
 If someone doesn’t like cinnamon or spice, use a non-spiced whiskey!
 You also get to choose the garnish!

 Looking for more recipes?
-Subscribe to our recipe of the month!
+Subscribe to our Good in Every Meal newsletter!
 Every month, we’ll feature a recipe that uses Ontario grains, plus tips and tricks on how to incorporate healthy whole grains into your lifestyle.

 What really makes this holiday cocktail festive is adding a rosemary simple syrup.
 Although it may seem daunting, its actually very easy to make!
 Just follow the simple instructions below!
 We also found this easy how to video to make regular simple syrup, just add rosemary at the end!